I never meant to cause you any sorrow

 I more or less already knew this.
 I didn’t have stats to back it up, but I knew Generation X men without college degrees were dying.
 I saw it with my own eyes.

 Let’s do the math on Generation X and this study.
 If you were middle-aged in 2013 (the last year of the study) you’re Generation X. If you were 54 in 2013 you were born in 1959.
-You aren’t a Baby Boomer, really.
-You’re Generation Jones.
-(Believe in Generation Jones.)
+As such you may identify less as a Baby Boomer more as a member of Generation Jones.
 If you were 45 in 2013 you were born in 1968.
-That’s approaching the mid-wave of Generation X. Thus, I conclude that people born between 1961 and 1968 were in his data sets.
+That’s approaching the mid-wave of Generation X. Thus, people born between 1961 and 1968 were in their data sets.

 After reading the six-page paper I correlated Deaton and Case’s findings with all the other things that have devastated Gen-Xers — the 13th Generation of Americans.